Academic Standards and Regulations

 - Comprehensive Examination: The comprehensive examination in the major field is set by the graduate program concerned and may be scheduled any time after at least two-thirds of the planned program have been completed.
 A candidate who fails the comprehensive examination may petition the graduate program adviser for a second examination if there are extenuating circumstances.
 If the petition is not granted, the student will be dismissed from the program.
 Failure in the second examination results in dismissal from the program and exclusion from further candidacy.
 The master's degree is conferred after successful completion of a minimum of 30 credits.

-2. Satisfactory completion of graduate credit hours required with a "B" (3.0) or higher quality point average.
+2. Satisfactory completion of graduate credit hours required with a "B" (3.0) or higher grade point average.
 All courses completed for credit toward a planned program must be passed with a minimum grade of "C" (2.0).
 No graduate degree program may include fewer than 30 credits.
 Some graduate programs require minimum grades of "B" or higher.
 Courses completed with a grade of less than "C" will not be counted toward the planned program course requirements but the grade will be calculated in the program and overall graduate grade point average.
 Students who earn grades of less than "B" in courses may not delete those grades or courses from their programs.

 3. Satisfactory completion all additional program degree requirements as defined in the particular graduate program.

 4. Complete and submit an application for graduation within the time limits established in the Academic Calendar on the SCSU website.
 Graduation is not automatic upon completion of degree requirements.
 Students who do not apply for graduation will not graduate.
 Graduate students who wish to participate in the Graduate Commencement ceremony in May must RSVP at www.SouthernCT.edu/grad no later than March.